EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Windows-Admin-Center.md

 1. On **VN1-SRV4**, sign in as **ad\Administrator**.
 1. In SConfig, enter **15**.

 You need sign-in credentials for an active Azure Subscription in which you have the permissions to create resources.
-Moreover, you need to have the Global Administrator role in Azure Active Directory.
+Moreover, you need to have the Global Administrator role in Microsoft Entra ID.
 Ask your instructor for help, if you are unsure.

 ## Introduction